QUICKSTART

 2. Install cognee

 In this example we will use Poetry to install Cognee.
-You can also install it with pip
+You can install it with poetry

 or uv